Asian Studies Study, Research, and Service Travel Grants

 - Managing their own budgets.

-At the end of the travel, recipients must provide documentation of travel and submit a ten-page report summarizing their language and cultural experiences.
+At the end of the travel recipients must provide documentation of travel and submit a 3-5-page report summarizing the language and cultural experiences.

-Applicants may be from any college or major, but must have a proposed project that relates to their area of study.
+Applicants may be from any college or major; their proposed project must relate to their area of study.